GandhiCloudLab/service-discovery-mcm-130-ocp43/README.md

-# MCM Service Discovery in OCP 4.3 Clusters
+# MCM Service Discovery in RHOCP 4.3 Clusters

-IBM Multicloud Manager provides service discovery feature among connected managed clusters.
+IBM Cloud Pak for Multicloud Manager provides service discovery feature among connected managed clusters.

 In this documentation we will see the following
 - Configuring DNS in Managed Cluster for Service Discovery